Sec-ant/prettier-plugin-embed/README.md

 #### `embeddedOverrides`

 This option is provided for users to override certain options based on identifiers.
-Due to the lack of support for using objects in prettier plugin options (https://github.com/prettier/prettier/issues/14671), it accepts a **stringified** json string or an **absolute** json file path as its value.
+Due to the lack of support for using objects in prettier plugin options (https://github.com/prettier/prettier/issues/14671), it accepts a **stringified** json string, or a file path with an extension of `.json` or `.js` or `.cjs` or `.mjs` as its value.
+If no extension is provided, it will be treated as a `.json` file.
+For relative paths, it will automatically figure out the prettier config location and use that as the base path.

-The value should be an array of objects.
-Each object must have 2 fields: `identifiers` and `options`.
+The resolved value should be an array of objects.
+Each object in the array must have 2 fields: `identifiers` and `options`.
 The `options` are considerred overrides that will be applied to the global `options` of prettier for those `idenfitiers` only.
 It's like the [`overrides`](https://prettier.io/docs/en/configuration.html#configuration-overrides) of `prettier`, but it is identifier-based instead of file-based.

+In a json file, the root is the array of objects.
+In a javascript file, the array of objects should be a default export, or a named export with the name `embeddedOverrides`.

-An example is:
+An example `.json` file is:

 ```json
 [